 Reading is a wonderful way to spend time, especially when we connect what we read to ourselves and the world.
 Choose a fiction or informational book that interests you.
-As you read, relate to the text in the following four ways, writing your thoughts in each section:
+As you read, relate to the text in four ways, writing your thoughts in each section:

-- Connections: What connections can you make between the text and your own life? - Challenge: What ideas or positions do you want to challenge in the text? - Concepts: What key concepts or big ideas are important from the text? - Changes: What changes have you made in your own thinking, attitudes or behaviors or those of others?
+- Connections: What connections can you make between the text and your own life? - Challenge: What ideas or positions do you want to challenge in the text? - Concepts: What key concepts or big ideas are important from the text? - Changes: What changes in thinking or actions are suggested by the text either for you or for others?

-Download the graphic organizer to record your thoughts: https://bit.ly/32CCK35
+Download the graphic organizer to record: https:// bit.ly/32CCK35